 Review summary: Canon 1D Mark II vs Sony A9

 So what is the bottom line?
-Is the Canon 1D Mark II better than the Sony A9 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 1D Mark II or the Sony A9 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.